mattermost/mattermost-handbook/operations/operations/company-cadence.md

 Every 6 months we'll be asking staff to spend around 3 minutes completing a staff enablement survey of 12 engagement questions, plus identifying their organizational leader. ‌

-* Survey is announced in COM meeting
+* The enablement survey will be announced in COM one week before the survey goes live.
+* The survey link will be shared at the beginning of COM.
-* Link is posted in COM channel with "Thumbs Up" emoji reaction
+* The link will be posted in the COM channel with "Thumbs Up" emoji reaction.
-* All staff are asked to complete the survey and signal completion by clicking on Thumbs Up
+* All staff are asked to complete the survey and signal completion by clicking on "Thumbs Up".
-* Meeting is concluded after Thumbs Up count reaches attendee count
+* Ideally, the meeting will conclude after "Thumbs Up" count reaches attendee count but this is not a requirement.
-* An analysis of the results should be prepared and presented in the next 2-4 weeks in COM
+* An analysis of the results should be prepared and presented within the next 2 - 4 weeks in COM.

 Links to previous staff enablement surveys: